saltedfishwithketchupandicemilolargefyp/nyp-cnc-chatbot/README.md

 ## Running the Model in Terminal

-Navigate to modelling folder > modelWithConvoHist.py
+Navigate to modelWithConvoHist.py

 Right Click code area and Run Python > Run Python File in Terminal

+NOTE: To view all the modelling python files required from start to finish, locate to the `yq_model` branch